ucb-stat133/stat133-spring-2019/syllabus/faqs.md

 ### Do we need to memorize all commands?

 No. We don't expect that you memorize all commands.
-However, we do expect that you learn the most common types of functions: e.g. `library()`, `function()`, `help()`, etc. Likewise, we expect that you understand the "logic" and working principles of certain data objects and programming structures.
+However, we do expect that you learn the most common types of functions: e.g. `library()`, `function()`, `help()`, etc. Likewise, we expect that you understand the "logic" and working principles of certain data objects, common programming structures, good practices, etc.

 ### Are we going to learn how to create an R package?